-When traveling to a foreign country, you may be eager to see the iconic sights and shop for the perfect souvenir.
+When travelling to a foreign country, you may be eager to see the iconic sights and shop for the perfect souvenir.
 When it is time to take a break and refuel, don’t go for the familiar or fast food, check out some of the unique foods and try something new.
 Here are a few tasty samplings of must try foods from around the world recommended by Linda of Tripping Blonde

 BELGIUM – Mussels and Waffles